Transilien: Influence of lines on urbanization around Paris

 The housing cost's increase as a result of major Haussmann works and the hygienic conditions inside Paris prompted workers and then employees working in the capital to live in the rural suburbs.
 The suburban trains allowed them and still allow them to rally their jobs inside the Île-de-France.

-The successive topographic maps of the French IGN show the urbanization of the Parisian suburbs over the decades near the stations of the suburban lines.
-In the region, especially south of the capital, these lines follow the bottom of the valleys because the steam traction did not support the steep gradients: the urbanization of the trays takes place later with the advent of the automobile for the general public during the second half of the 20th century.
-The automobiles allowed people either to go directly to work, or to live at a distance from the station, where the land prices and rents are lower than in the immediate vicinity of the stations.
+The successive topographic maps of the French IGN show the development of the Parisian suburbs over the decades near the stations of the suburban lines.
+In the region, especially south of the capital, these lines follow the bottom of the valleys because the steam traction did not support the steep gradients: the urbanization of the plateaus takes place later with the advent of the automobile for the general public during the second half of the 20th century.
+The automobile allowed people either to drive directly to work, or to live at a distance from the station, where land prices and rents are lower than in the immediate vicinity of the stations.

 Geographers sometimes use pictured expressions to describe these two periods: the urbanization is done in "fingers of a glove" along the lines of suburban trains (the center of the glove being in Paris), then in a "spot of oil" with the car that allows to live a little further from the station.